Human Factors in Health and Safety

-There is an increasing emphasis on the importance of managing human factors to achieve improved safety and business performance in the chemical process industries.
+There is an increasing emphasis on the importance of managing human factors – how the people, the job and the organisation interact as a whole – to achieve improved safety and business performance in the chemical process industries.

 Major accidents, including those at Texas City and Buncefield, have highlighted the importance of addressing this aspect of performance.